 4. Be confident

 Even if you aren’t.
 Make eye contact and believe your own hype.
 You know the expression – fake it till you make it?
-Well, confidence is a good thing in the eyes of a hiring manager.
+Well, confidence often means quality in the eyes of a hiring manager.
 Just don’t be over-confident.
 You know what you can do and what you’ve done.
-Don’t be afraid to confidently share the details of those accomplishments.
+Don’t be afraid to share your pride in those accomplishments.

 5. Be an active listener